afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/energy-balances.md

 (content:references:rc)=
 ### Rankine Cycle
 The Rankine cycle is an open four step cyclic process used to generate power ({numref}`fig-rc-diagram`).
+Traditionally the working fluid of the [Rankine Cycle](https://en.wikipedia.org/wiki/Rankine_cycle) is [water](https://en.wikipedia.org/wiki/Water), however other working fluids can also be used, e.g., [the organic rankine cycle](https://en.wikipedia.org/wiki/Organic_Rankine_cycle) which uses organic, high molecular mass fluid.

 ```{figure} ./figs/Fig-RC-Labeled-F22.pdf